Job Location: Buckman House - Portland, OR

 Job Category: Nonprofit - Social Services

-SCHEDULE: 40 hours a week, schedule TBD; plus additional hours for staff meetings and supervision.
+SCHEDULE: Full-time position with schedule TBD; plus additional hours for staff meetings and supervision.
 However, this schedule may be adjusted according to the needs of the program.

 Applications for all positions may be forwarded to appropriate similar positions within Janus Youth Programs.
 Positions may vary by location, pay structure, union, and supervisory staff.

 The Case Manager is responsible for carrying out the daily routines of an independent living program for males, ages 17-24, who are re-entering the community from a structured residential setting and for providing case management services to assigned youth.
 The position is responsible for assessing Independent Living Skills Levels for all clients entering the program, as well as coordinating the delivery of this work, to include working with the team to identify the appropriate packet work and to assist the client in achieving mastery of independent skills.